fzuleta/sample-users-microservice/README.md

 update self.keystore in `resources` and add a new `dns:XXXXXXXX`

     keytool -keystore self.keystore -alias localhost -validity 3650 -genkey -keyalg RSA -sigalg SHA256withRSA -ext san=dns:localhost,dns:usermicroservice.com,dns:apigateway,dns:members,dns:webserver,dns:contact

+# Disclaimer
+All code provided in this git repository is experimental, and should not be used in production.